If you’re expecting a baby then getting your nursery right is important.

 If you have a problem wall, such as a wall shared with a neighbour through which you occasionally hear music, then put your wardrobe and drawers against this wall this will help deflect sound, reducing the perceived volume of sound that comes through the wall.

 If you have a sofa or armchair in your nursery push this up against the problem wall too as the soft fabric will also help absorb sound waves, thereby reducing echo in the room.

-Using soft fabrics for soundproofing strictly speaking isn’t soundproofing because it doesn’t stop sound from travelling into a space.
-Instead it absorbs the sound, softens it and reduces the echo which is often enough to keep your baby sleeping peacefully.
+Using soft fabrics for soundproofing strictly speaking isn’t soundproofing because it doesn’t stop sound from traveling into a space.
+Instead, it absorbs the sound, softens it and reduces the echo which is often enough to keep your baby sleeping peacefully.

-It works by creating generic noise such as a TV static or running water which helps to reduce fade sudden noises like a dog barking or a door slamming into the background allowing your baby to sleep through it.
+It works by creating generic noise such as a TV static or running water which helps to fade sudden noises like a dog barking, a door slamming or a noisy doorbell ringing into the background allowing your baby to sleep through it.